 Cold Rolled Steel VS Cold Drawn Steel

 Cold drawn steel has many of the same advantages as cold-rolled steel.
-Cold drawn steel has a strong tensile strength plus a polished, smooth finish due to the high pressure.
-Cold drawn steel, like cold-rolled steel, does not alter shape throughout manufacturing, resulting in a consistent shape and thickness.
+It has a strong tensile strength plus a polished, smooth finish due to the high pressure.
+Also, it does not alter shape throughout manufacturing, resulting in a consistent shape and thickness.
 To obtain the desired size, cold-drawn steel is frequently drawn using different dies, resulting in greater production costs.

 Hot Rolled Steel VS Cold Rolled Steel

 Hot rolled steel is also flat as cold-rolled steel.
-Hot rolled steel would change size and shape throughout the cooling procedure since it passes through manufacturing rollers at an extreme temperature, leaving it less suitable for applications demanding uniform thickness.
+It would change size and shape throughout the cooling procedure since it passes through manufacturing rollers at an extreme temperature, leaving it less suitable for applications demanding uniform thickness.
 The hot-rolled steel round rods and brass round stock are less robust than cold-rolled steels and have a coarser finish.

 O’Hare Precision Metals-Manufacturers of High-Quality Steel Parts

 At O’Hare Precision Metals, we can create customized metal parts for various industries, including automotive, household appliances, aerospace, and many more, regardless of the steel you choose.
-We use the best quality hot rolled steel, cold drawn steel, or cold-rolled steel, based on the steel you need.
+We use the best quality steel, based on the steel you need.
 Our professionals are well-versed in steel parts production, so you can rest assured that you’ll get the best possible outcomes.
+Request a quote today!